znsio/apidays-describing-api-workflows-with-arazzo/products/Buy Now Pay Later/Getting-Started-with-BNPL.md

 **Summary**: This workflow applies for a BNPL loan at checkout using the BNPL platform.
 **Description**: The process includes verifying product and customer eligibility, initiating the loan transaction, retrieving payment plans, and updating order statuses.

+> **Developer Note:**
+> This workflow provides a complete sequence of API calls needed for BNPL loan application at checkout.
+Use it to streamline integration into your e-commerce or financial application.

 ---

 ### Inputs